CriusT/ceres-solver/README.md

 Ceres Solver
 ============

-You can find Ceres Solve in [here](https://ceres-solver.googlesource.com/ceres-solver) I create this repo for myself to clone it conveniently without proxy.
+You can find Ceres Solve [here](https://ceres-solver.googlesource.com/ceres-solver).
+I create this repo for myself to clone it conveniently without proxy.

 Ceres Solver is an open source C++ library for modeling and solving